 Solved Problem on Accuracy Limit Factor of CT

 A protection class CT is rated 200/5,5P20,15 VA.
-The CT internal secondary resistance is 0.08 Ω, the secondary burden (including wires and relay) is 0.118 Ω. Calculate the actual accuracy limit factor of CT.
+The CT internal secondary resistance is 0.08 Ω, and the secondary burden (including wires and relay) is 0.118 Ω. Calculate the actual accuracy limit factor of CT.

 Effect of higher CT burden on ALF of CT